benj-lazaro/html-css-bootcamp/README.md

 A documented revisit on learning modern-day HTML and CSS

 ## What is it?
-Based on Colt Steele's HTML & CSS Bootcamp 2023 available on Udemy.
+Based on the course by Colt Steele, entitled <b>HTML & CSS Bootcamp 2023</b> available on Udemy.